algon85/revit-structural-modeling-foundations/explanations/material-association-and-behavior.md

 ---

 ## Summary
+In this repository, materials are treated as **data containers**, such that:
+1. Names are consistent (e.g., `ST-Concrete-4000`).
+2. Physical assets are correctly mapped for engineering integrity.
+3. Graphic patterns are standardized for clean documentation.

-[(To be added)Image: The Material Browser showing the link between Identity, Graphics, and Physical tabs]
+> [(To be added)Image: The Material Browser showing the link between Identity, Graphics, and Physical tabs]